 What is emotional freedom technique?

 Emotional freedom technique (EFT), frequently known as tapping, is a relatively new form of therapy, developed by Gary Craig in the 1990s.
 However, while Gary’s specific treatment may be new, it is linked to the principles of acupuncture dating back over 5,000 years.
-It also has a substantial body of recent research evidence demonstrating its clinical effectiveness in a wide range of settings.
+It also has a substantial body of recent research evidence showing its clinical effectiveness in a wide range of settings.

 Although emotional freedom technique is easy to learn, it’s also incredibly powerful.
 It can allow you to transform and release feelings of hurt, shame, anger and fear.
-Even after just a few rounds of tapping, many people find that they are calmer, lighter and generally feel better.
+Even after just a few rounds of tapping, many people find they are calmer, lighter and generally feel better.
 Evidence shows that the effects of EFT can be transformational and long-lasting.
 It’s not just a temporary feel-good process but can provide long-term relief from even well-established conditions.

 How does emotional freedom technique work?